glitton/dive-with-sean/content/blog/cozumel-dec2021/index.md

 I've been diving Cozumel since 2015 and each time I come back, it feels like the first time.
 For this December 2021 trip, we opted to stay at the <a href="https://www.scubaclubcozumel.com" target="_blank">Scuba Club Cozumel</a> as it was very convenient.
 Eat, sleep, dive, repeat!

 Plus Leslie loves lounging on a hammock under the palapa.
-Happy wife, happy life :-)
+Happy wife, happy life :joy:

 ![Scuba Club Cozumel](./Leslie.jpg)